-One Pot Tortellini Primavera is a pasta primavera made in one pot and made extra cheese with tortellini!
-Dinner is ready to be served in 20 minutes!
+One Pot Tortellini Primavera is a pasta primavera made in one pot is extra cheesy with tortellini!
+Dinner is so easy and is ready to be served in 20 minutes!

 If I had to name the top five dinners from my childhood, these would be it: kielbasa and cabbage, corned beef wrapped chicken casserole (so. freaking. good.), McDonald's (true story), breakfast for dinner, and pasta primavera.
 And if we had name a sixth I'd say Hamburger Helper.
 To this day I still get cravings for a box of Hamburger Helper.
 The McDonald's though, I've moved on from.

-Out of the truly home-cooked meals, pasta primavera was one of my favorites.
-It’s a dish my dad would make pretty frequently and I was always excited when that was on the menu for the night.
-So it seems funny that since leaving home, oh y’know…10 years ago, I’ve never made it myself.
-I’m not sure why either, because it’s a really simple dish that even a college student could make.
+Out of the truly home-cooked meals, pasta primavera, was one of my favorites.
+It's a pasta dish my dad would make pretty frequently and I was always excited when that was on the menu for the night.
+So it seems funny that since leaving home, oh y'know...10 years ago, I've never made it myself.
+I'm not sure why either, because it's a really simple dish that even a college student could make.

-This version isn’t anywhere close to my dads, as he would use fettuccine noodles, different veggies than what I used, and he usually served it with chicken on top, but this version definitely gets points for convenience and extra cheese in the tortellini.
-You can’t go wrong with extra cheese.
+This version isn't anywhere close to my dads, as he would use fettuccine noodles, different veggies than what I used, and he usually served it with chicken on top, but this one pot meal definitely gets points for convenience and extra cheese in the tortellini.
+You can't go wrong with extra cheese.